The Vanda & Young Global Songwriting Competition is almost at an end, seeking talent from around the globe for a fast-track to the big stage.

 Entries are open open to anyone and everyone around the globe, with no age or demographic barriers to entry in place, either.
 Simply head along to the competition’s online portal, upload the song you’re wanting to submit to the comp, and ensure you’ve attached a digital photo of yourself and a brief biography.

-Entries to the Vanda & Young Global Songwriting Competition are open until the 8th of October, so whether you’ve got a prolific backlog of songs just waiting to be heard, or if this is the push you need to finally put pen to paper, the Vanda & Young Global Songwriting Competition is keen to hear whatever you’ve got.
+Entries to the Vanda & Young Global Songwriting Competition are open until midnight 8th of November, so whether you’ve got a prolific backlog of songs just waiting to be heard, or if this is the push you need to finally put pen to paper, the Vanda & Young Global Songwriting Competition is keen to hear whatever you’ve got.

 Who knows, this might just be the first step in ensuring you become the world’s next big thing.